VeerleDepestele/Trends_in_AI/les7_1_adversarial_AI.md

 - bias and sterotypes,
 - privacy & data security.

-Here are some risks that only matter in the context of an application:,
+Here are some risks that only matter in the context of an application:
   - out of scope behaviour,
   - halucinations,
   - sensitive information disclosure,